The Greyhound and Punchbowl: History

-Before it was restored in 1936, the building was under licence to Joseph Wheeler and showed serious signs of disrepair.
+Before it was restored by Swan, the building was under licence to Joseph Wheeler and showed serious signs of disrepair.
 On 20 June 1952 Historic England designated The Greyhound and Punchbowl as a Grade II* listed building.
-It was last refurbished in 2003 by Avebury Taverns and the building was placed on the Heritage at Risk Register around 2008.
+It was last refurbished in 2003 by Avebury Taverns, and the building was placed on the Heritage at Risk Register around 2008.
 The building is now suffering from complex structural problems to the supporting concrete frame due to poor management conditions towards the building.
 It is slowly decaying, with currently no management solution agreed.

 On 30 September 2023, at roughly 03:40 BST, the building was damaged in an arson attack, and the flames were put out by 05:20 BST; the building received smoke damage and nobody was injured.
-Between 3–4 October 2023, the building was likely burgled and it is still closed in 2025.
+Between 3–4 October 2023, the building was likely burgled, and it is still closed in 2026 despite ongoing renovations by George Kang.

+Description

+Much of the extant building dates the manor house to the mid 16th century, although all that remains of the original 15th-century building is the west wing and a tree in the middle of the building that was probably felled on site or nearby, also during the 15th century.
+The rear room has a well-preserved 16th-century carved overmantel, although it is probably not in situ anymore and has been moved from its original location.
+Lawley (1893) and Mills & Williams (1988) said the manor house "would have been divided into three blocks: the west wing containing the principal living room, the east wing the kitchen area and a hall which connected the two".